0install/0repo/README.md

 The feeds will be added to the `feeds` directory, with any signatures removed (the signature will be stored in the Git commit message).
 0repo looks at the `uri` attribute in the XML to decide which of the registered repositories to use.

 Note: Any archives referenced in the feeds will not be imported or managed by 0repo.
 It will simply continue using the existing URL.
+See "Importing or reindexing archives" below if you want 0repo to track your existing archives (this is optional).

 If you get it wrong and want to retry, just revert `/feeds` (which is version controlled with Git) to the previous state. e.g.